madrugada-labs/staking-v1/spec/01-genesis.md

 ```
 w_i: total amount staked right now on application i
 W: max amount allowed to stake on an application
+R: max reward that will be paid # given as a parameter
-a: multiplier for tier 1
+a: multiplier for tier 1 # given as a parameter OR adjustable? (validate this! - in case we want to set the APR)
-b: multiplier for tier 2
+b: multiplier for tier 2 # given as a parameter
-c: multiplier for tier 3
+c: multiplier for tier 3 # given as a parameter
 k: amount of tokens that the user wants to stake on an application
-v: amoutn of vouchers that a user gets in exchange for staking
+v: amount of vouchers that a user gets in exchange for staking
 ```

 function definitions